-Get started with Horizon Cloud quickly and easily by following this step-by-step guide to complete the Horizon Cloud with Hosted Infrastructure setup form.
+Get started with Horizon Cloud quickly and easily by following this step-by-step guide to complete the Horizon Cloud on IBM Cloud setup form.

 Once you subscribe to Horizon Cloud, you will receive an email with a link to the form.
 Login with your MyVMware account to get started.
 This guide provides answers to some of the most commonly asked questions when filling out the form.
-If you have any questions about this guide or filling out the Horizon Cloud with Hosted Infrastructure setup form, please contact your VMware representative for assistance.
+If you have any questions about this guide or filling out the Horizon Cloud on IBM Cloud setup form, please contact your VMware representative for assistance.

-For more information about Horizon Cloud with Hosted Infrastructure, please review the Deployment Considerations and Networking Overview white papers under Plan & Design.
+For more information about Horizon Cloud on IBM Cloud, please review the Deployment Considerations and Networking Overview white papers under Plan & Design.

 Note: Please ensure that a representative from each key team involved in your project reviews the form.